suhas-sunder/ml-algs/trig-algorithms/4-gilbert-and-shovlin/5-gilbert-and-shovlin-transient.md

 ylabel('Sample Value');

-ylim([-Vm, Vm + 5]); % same range for consistency
+ylim([-Vm - 40, Vm + 40]); % same range for consistency

 grid on;

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-% Apply the 3-sample phasor magnitude and angle estimator
+% Apply the 2-sample phasor magnitude and angle estimator

-% This is where we actually take 3 SAMPLES and APPLY THE FILTER
+% This is where we actually take 2 SAMPLES and APPLY THE FILTER

 for n = 3:length(t)